Affiliate links on Android Authority may earn us a commission. Learn more.

-Original article: As of March 13, the number of confirmed coronavirus (COVID-19) cases have surged past a total of 110,000.
-More than 4,200 people have lost their lives to the deadly virus which is claiming more victims on a daily basis.
-In the midst of this global health pandemic, tech companies around the world are issuing travel bans or asking their employees to work from home.
+Original article: As of June 2020, the number of confirmed coronavirus (COVID-19) cases in the world have surged well past seven million.
+More than 408,000 people have lost their lives to the deadly virus which continues to claim more victims on a daily basis.
+In the midst of this global pandemic, countries around the world have issued travel bans and tech companies are asking employees to work from home.

-Be it because of travel bans, laws against big gatherings, or simply for caution, multiple major conferences and gatherings around the world are getting scrapped.
-In the tech industry, the spate of event cancellations started with Mobile World Congress 2020 which was scheduled to be held from February 24-27 in Barcelona, Spain, but was canceled just weeks before.
+Still, be it because of travel bans, laws against mass gatherings, or simply for caution, multiple major tech conferences around the world are getting scrapped.
+This spate of event cancellations started with the Mobile World Congress 2020 which was scheduled to take place in February but got canceled at the last minute.
 A domino effect followed and one-by-one most major tech events, launches, and conferences of 2020 were delayed, rescheduled, or axed completely.

 Here’s a list of all major tech events that were either canceled or postponed because of the coronavirus: